CakeML/hardware/README.md

 ## Silver setup

-To build Silver-related theories, such as the processor itself and `cakeml_connection`, you need to point `$CAKEMLDIR` to your CakeML compiler directory.
+To build Silver-related theories, you need to point `$CAKEMLDIR` to your CakeML compiler directory.

 Because the Verilog semantics has been updated since Silver was developed, the Silver theories will not build using the latest commit.
 If you want to build Silver, use e.g. dc281059bd3a19e478fb211aadda1c2ac7891fa9.
 (This is just a temporary workaround.)